peterkuma/nclf/README.md

 **Note:** Any untrusted string input should be passed either inside a JSON value or via as_s. as_s supports arbitrary binary values.

+**Note:** UTF-8 encoded unicode strings can be passed as values, and if properly encoded they are decoded as JSON strings.
+If not properly encoded, they are treated as binary strings.
+Literal strings following '=' are always binary, as are strings passed via `as_s`.

+Alternatively, positional arguments can be passed after `=`, in which case they are treated as string literals without any interpretation.

+Arguments starting with `+` followed by one or more `[a-zA-Z0-9]` characters are short boolean named arguments with characters corresponding to names.

+Arguments starting with `++` followed by a valid name are long boolean named arguments.

 ## Implementations

 ### Python